All Episodes

 Look at the prior examples where the Israelis bombed a nuclear reactor in Syria being constructed by North Korea in September of 2007.

-So his point is that's about the only leverage we have now is to bomb their facilities.
+So, his point is, that's about the only leverage we have now is to bomb their facilities.

-You'd need one of those bunker busting bombs.
+You'd need one of those bunker-busting bombs.

-If the Democrats outlawed them as being too dangerous.
+I don't know if we still have them or if the Democrats outlawed them as being too dangerous.

 But that's what it would take.

-They're gonna get it.
+They're going to get it.

 Negotiations never fail.